- Y—Young (PreK-3rd)

 Pea Ridge National Military Park

 On March 7 & 8, 1862, 26,000 soldiers fought here to decide the fate of Missouri.
-The website offers historical information about the battle for those who cannot visit in person.
+The National Park Service website offers virtual tours and historical information about the battle for those who cannot visit in person.